 PR copywriters are expected to write in a neutral, journalistic style.
 They have to get across details while balancing between maintaining it and painting your company’s image in a positive light.

-Creative is common in advertising.
+Creative copywriting is the heartbeat of advertising.

 It includes jingles and commercials.

 All the adverts you see on TV or hear on the radio all fall under creative copywriting.

 It doesn’t necessarily need a lot of writing.
 But you need to have a clear understanding of buyers’ psychology and be creative enough to grab their attention and use slogans and a smorgasbord of marketing messages to convince them to buy.